| |

 Troyka came out the following year on Atlantic's subsidiary Cotillion, a relatively recent venture for the company that was originally intended as a vehicle for blues and deep soul but which by 1970 would issue the Velvet Underground's Loaded and the massive-selling Woodstock soundtrack.
 Troyka were indeed in good company.

 Troyka is unsurprisingly - it was 1970, remember, and this was indeed a trio named after a powerful triumvirate - filled with crunching guitar chords, wailing solos and crotch-heavy amplification.
-'Natural', the album's only single, sports some primo guitar work but unfortunately is weighed down by the constipated vocals and facile lyrics.
-'Rolling Down the Road', with its nearly proto-speed metal, fares much better, channelling frantic hyper blues into an almost MC5-like abandon.
+'Natural', the album's only single, states the band's case rather well, with its primo guitar work, gruff vocals and ballsy lyrics.
+'Rolling Down the Road', with its nearly proto-speed metal, is even better, channelling frantic hyper blues into an almost MC5-like abandon.
 Other tracks hint at a more delicate side, especially the wistful soft-psych instrumental 'Dear Margaret (Malgosia)', with its Spanish tinges and flecks of John Williams-ish guitar.
 And the record even comes speckled with Slavic elements in the two tack-on instrumentals, the lilting 'Introduction' and the closing 'Troyka Finale', that bookend the record.

 Troyka were often hailed for their legendary live sets, including one particularly raucous set at New York's Fillmore East that saw them flagged back for a triple encore.
 "We did a major tour, mostly at colleges, with Savoy Brown and Family along the Eastern US Seaboard.
 We also played at The Eastown Theater in Detroit sharing the bill with Blue Cheer."